Comparisons of MHD Propeller Model with Observations of Cataclysmic Variable AE Aqr: Comparisons of model with observations of AE Aqr

 \subsection{Time intervals between flares}

-Next, we compare the variability time scales obtained in our numerical models with the time scales observed in the light-curves of AE Aqr.
-Fig. \ref{fig:Mauche-lc} shows that there are two major types of flares: some flares occur more rarely, with a time interval of a 1-3 hours between each flare (see individual large flares marked by vertical dashed lines); other flares occur more frequently, on time intervals of 10-30 minutes (see multiple flares on the left-hand side of Fig. 1, and also the sub-flares that occur on other time intervals).
+Next, we compare the variability time scales obtained in our numerical models with the time scales observed in the light curves of AE Aqr.
+Fig. 3 from \citet{MaucheEtAl2012} shows that there are two types of flares: some flares occur rarely, with a time interval of a 1-3 hours between each flare (see individual large flares marked by vertical dashed lines); other flares occur more frequently, on time intervals of 10-30 minutes (see multiple flares on the left-hand side of Fig. 3 from \citealt{MaucheEtAl2012}, and also the sub-flares that occur on other time intervals).
 We can compare the observed time scales with the time scales obtained in our models.

 Fig. \ref{2d-fluxes} shows the variability obtained in model $\tilde{\mu}60$.
 The bottom panel shows the matter fluxes onto the star, $\dot M_s$, and into the wind, $\dot M_w$.
 The blue line in the top panel shows that the strongest ejections into the wind occur every 10-20 minutes.
-This time scale is similar to the time scales of the frequent flares in the observed light-curve.
-Ejections into the wind are slightly more frequent ($\sim 5-10$ min) in the model with the smaller magnetosphere, $\tilde\mu30$, and are less frequent ($\sim 10-50$ min) in the model with the larger magnetosphere, $\tilde\mu100$.
-Overall, the variability time scales match the short time scale oscillations in the observed light-curve.
+This time scale is similar to the time scales of the frequent flares in the observed light curve.
+Ejections into the wind are slightly more frequent ($\sim 5-10$ min) in the model with the smaller magnetosphere, $\tilde\mu30$.
+Overall, the variability time scales match the short time scale oscillations in the observed light curve.

-In our simulations, ejections into the wind occur in brief bursts, because the outflows are only possible if the field lines connecting the star with the inner disc inflate and open.
+In our simulations, ejections into the wind occur in brief bursts, because outflows are only possible if the field lines connecting the star with the inner disc inflate and open.
 Inflation becomes possible when a sufficient amount of matter accumulates at the inner disc and diffuses through the field lines of the outer magnetosphere.
 Most of the time, matter is accumulated at the inner disc, while the outflow events are relatively brief.
 This is why the variability curve looks spiky (see bottom panel of Fig. \ref{2d-fluxes}).
 However, the small scale oscillations observed in AE Aqr are not spiky.
 We suggest that a proper inclusion of radiation in our model may change the shape of the variability curve, possibly making the oscillations less spiky.